 Once the probate process is initiated, the court will supervise the distribution of the deceased person’s assets.
 The personal representative must notify all interested parties, including heirs and creditors, of the probate proceedings.
 They must also gather all of the deceased person’s assets, including real estate, bank accounts, investments, and personal property.

 The executor or administrator must also pay off any debts owed by the deceased person, including taxes, funeral expenses, and outstanding bills.
-If there are not enough assets to pay off all of the debts, the assets will be distributed to the creditors on a pro-rata basis.
+If the assets fall short of covering all debts, distribute them among creditors on a pro-rata basis.

-Once all of the debts have been paid, the remaining assets will be distributed to the heirs or beneficiaries according to the terms of the will or, if there is no will, under the Florida intestate statutes.
+Once you’ve paid off all the debts, distribute the remaining assets to the heirs or beneficiaries based on the will’s terms or, if there’s no will, under the Florida intestate statutes.

 If there is no will, the assets will be distributed according to the state’s intestacy laws.